BayesianRL/NonparametricVI.jl/README.md

 ### Using with `LogDensityProblems`
+#### Example: A Mixture Density
-In addtion to Turing programs, you can use NonparametricVI for a custom Bayesian inference problem by implementing the [`LogDensityProblems.jl`](https://github.com/tpapp/LogDensityProblems.jl) interface.
+In addtion to Turing programs, you can use NonparametricVI for a custom Bayesian inference problem by implementing the [`LogDensityProblems`](https://github.com/tpapp/LogDensityProblems.jl) interface.
 For example here we define a toy unnormalized mixture density:
 ```julia
 struct MixtureDensity end